MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

 When you are fully history-ed up, Portsmouth has a fantastic seafront with a beach, a Victorian pier to stroll along, King Henry VIII’s Southsea Castle, and the massive 170m tall landmark, the Spinnaker Tower, with panoramic views over the city and the Isle of Wight.

 The Isle of Wight itself is only a hovercraft ride away too.
-All this and top-class restaurants, cinemas and theatres make Portsmouth a pretty good bet for any trip to the UK.
+All this and top-class restaurants, cinemas, and theatres make Portsmouth a pretty good bet for any UK trip.

-Portsmouth is only an hour and a half away from London by train, so you can visit as a day trip.
+Portsmouth is only an hour and a half away from London by train so that you can visit as a day trip.
 Not bad for a 14 square mile island city!

 By Lavina from Continent Hop